AhianyoElisha/lawtech/README.md

 - **Booking Platform**: A seamless interface for clients to book consultations with lawyers.
 - **Q&A Forum**: A StackOverflow-like platform where lawyers can answer questions posed by clients.

-LegalEase is more than just an app; it's a community.
+LawTech is more than just an app; it's a community.
 It's a place where lawyers can share their knowledge, where anyone can learn about legal topics, and where legal services are just a few taps away.

 Join us in making legal knowledge and services more accessible and engaging.
 Contribute to LawTech!